The New Enterprise Design

 Side note it has been a recurring nuisance for almost two years that the re-imagined Enterprise by Gabe Koerner was mistaken for the one to appear in the movie.
 Most fans presumed that the actual movie ship would be closer to the original.
 But now we are left with an even more radical redesign in several respects.
 Koerner kept the TOS saucer essentially as it was, and while his secondary hull is unnecessarily segmented and greebled, the elements roughly retain their basic dimensions, unlike on the new movie Enterprise.

 Rather than the ship's exterior that didn't unpleasantly surprise me too much, its bridge set is an uninspiring design.
 It is easily the most sophisticated and flashy looking bridge in the history of Star Trek.
-The set design is a conglomerate of all kinds of styles previously seen on Trek, and not at all in the sense of a homage.
+The set design is a conglomerate of all kinds of styles previously seen in the franchise, and not at all in the sense of a homage.
 It is playful with its huge TCARS-like (29th century) display that is being animated all the time (it must drive the crew crazy), with its complex and fragmented controls and with spotlights in every corner.
 The spotlights most likely blind the crew in the same fashion as they create lens flares.
 The bridge has large glass panes of the same kind that were deemed good enough only for the parallel universe versions of the Enterprise-D bridge.
 One (behind the desk) even has a totally pointless "printed circuit" decoration on it, of the kind that Mike Okuda routinely created for alien ships of the week.
 There is absolutely nothing on the bridge that is particularly reminiscent of the TOS era even if we don't expect total purism.
 Not the captain's chair, which looks like on the Defiant, not the railing, which is "fragile" like on the more recent bridge designs, not the ceiling (that we admittedly never saw on TOS), which looks like designed by Apple.
 The color scheme is an uninteresting post-TNG "cool white/blue".
-I have seen many bridges of the week that were better designed.
+I have seen many quickly redressed bridges of the week in the various Star Trek series that were better designed.

 Even if we put up with the idea of anachronisms in the 23rd century in "Star Trek (2009)", the sophistication level on the new bridge just doesn't feel right.
 As much as I have always criticized Enterprise for having too advanced technology, at least it was reasonable as an intermediate step between the 21st and the 24th century.
 Kirk's new bridge, in contrast, looks like an overblown fanboy design set in the 25th century or beyond.